TheInvisibleFoe/DPS-Lab-reports/exp5betaray/report/main.typ

 = Introduction

-In this experiment, we perform $beta$ ray epectroscopy using a scintillation detector and then measure the pulse heights using a multi channel analyser.
-In the previous experiment we used a single channel analyser by varying the window and baseline to measure pulses within the window.
-The Multi Channel Analyser(MCA) measures all the pulses in all the windows at the same time.
+In this experiment, we perform $beta$ ray epectroscopy using a GM Counter.
+We measure the energy of the $beta$ particles emitted by #Na and #Sr. We use this with a Hall probe to measure the energy of the $beta$ particles.

 = Theory